 Oils are… Oily, right?
 Right.
 So they have no place being used in anything even remotely involved in the treatment of acne or pimple scars, right?

 Well, that’s where you’re wrong.
 In the past, there has been a misconception that oils are only supposed to be used on dry skin, but that idea has long since been discounted.
-Oils complement our own skin’s healthy function and are especially useful in normalizing the skin’s natural oil – the sebum.
-And sebum is one of the main contributors of acne inflammation.
+Oils complement our own, even oily skin’s healthy function and are especially useful in normalizing the skin’s natural oil – the sebum.
+And sebum is one of the main contributors to acne inflammation.
 So, it’s wiser to keep our skin well-hydrated, oily and elastic, instead of starving it of those qualities.
 Depriving it of moisture and nurture, our skin may try to overcompensate by producing massive production of sebum and clogged pores.
 And those, as you might know, are the breeding grounds for acne inflammation.

 So, which oils are most well suited for removing blemishes and smoothening scars?
 The following selection has generally proven the most useful:

-Perhaps one of the most popular ingredients in natural remedies, the status of tea tree oil is definitely well deserved.
+Perhaps one of the most popular ingredients in natural remedies, the reputation of the amazing tea tree oil is definitely well deserved.
 Due to its powerful anti-bacterial and anti-inflammatory properties, tea tree oil has been used in healing balms throughout history, usually for the treatment of various kinds of wounds and scars.
 If used in the last stages of acne inflammation, research has shown that the application of tea tree oil minimizes the risk of hypertrophic, raised pimple scars.

 While there is no hard scientific evidence that rosehip oil can help remove scars or smoothen skin, people who have used it report overall positive results backed with visible evidence.
 Check out our in-depth article dedicated to rosehip oil to learn more about its benefits.

 Other oils that have beneficial skin effects are the following: